mnordseth/enet-homeassistant/README.md

-# hass-enet
+# Enet Smart Home integration for Home Assistant

-Enet Smart Home integration for Home Assistant
+Install by cloning this repository into your custom_components folder.